Attractive supplementary benefit

 See the most recent list.
 If your employees have single room cover, they will pay 50% of the personal share if they opt for a single room in one of these hospitals.

 What is excluded from cover?

 - An illness or accident caused by excessive consumption of alcohol or drugs

-- Fertility and contraceptive treatment
+- Contraceptive treatment